Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • 4.2 Pain relief

-• 4.3 Cough, asthma and respiratory use
+• 4.3 Cough, asthma, and the airways

-• 4.4 Digestive and vascular effects
+• 4.4 Gut and blood vessels

-• 6 Safety, side effects and drug interactions
+• 6 Safety, side effects, and drug interactions

 • 6.1 Who should avoid prickly lettuce